nischalsoni02/HappyMeals/README.md

 ## Technologies Used

-React , Javascript, Express, MongoDB
+React , Javascript, Express, MongoDB, Node.js

 ## How to Run Locally
 2. Setup Frontend and Admin